willbrasic/Website_New/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         My research interests include industrial organization, machine learning, and applied econometrics.
-I am greatly interested in the advancements of AI and its impact on economics.
-I am currently working on constructing a deep reinforcement learning model to assess algorithmic price fixing.

-        Please reach out to collaborate 😃
+My current research investigates the effects of pricing algorithms on competition.
+Broadly, I am interested in understanding the implications of emerging technologies, such as machine learning, on market dynamics and consumer welfare.
     design:
       columns: '1'
   - block: collection
     id: papers
     content:
-      title: Working Papers
+      title: Working Papers and Works in Progress
       filters:
         folders:
           - publication